Virtual-Royaume/Royaume-Backend/README.md

 # Royaume-Database
 Database of Royaume related things.
 It is built with [Mongoose](https://mongoosejs.com/).
-Each request to the database must follow an entity of this repo.
+Each request to the database must follow an model of this repo.